Water in French: 70+ Related Words and Expressions, Plus Practice Resources

 If you have a nearby bistro or café with French-speaking waitstaff, challenge yourself to request your verre d’eau (glass of water) in French, describing the exact variety you desire.

-Pack your poncho and prepare to ride the rapids of French wet weather terms.
+Pack your poncho and prepare to ride the rapids of le temps pluvieux (wet weather) terms.

 la brume — mist